SAP-samples/teched2022-DA261/exercises/business_app_studio/ex3/README.md

 # Appendix 1 - Import and Deploy the Completed Project

 This exercise demonstrates how a project could be imported and deployed into a workspace.
-If you were successful with the previous step, continue to [exercise 4](../ex4/README.md) or optionally read through the below content.
+If you were successful with the previous step, continue to the optional appendix on [Additional HDI Container Details](../ex4/README.md) or proceed with [Exercise 1 - Launch the SAP HANA Database Explorer](../../database_explorer/ex1/README.md).

 ## Exercise 1.1 Open an Empty Workspace